PDC-support/hpc-intro-retired/_episodes/03-pdcintro.md

 **PDC/SeRC seminar series**
 - Monthly lunch-time seminars given by leading e-Science researchers on a wide range of topics

-**Practical Deep Learning (March 20-21, 2019)**
-- Practical introduction to deep learning, convolutional and recurrent neural networks, GPU computing, and tools to train and apply deep neural networks

 **[PDC Cafe](https://www.pdc.kth.se/about/events/pdc-cafe-on-16-october-1.927063)**
 Come to PDC and get help with almost anything!
 For example: